JeremiahKaren/35percent.github.io/_posts/2016-10-25-crowdfunding-successful-start.md

 submitting a preliminary responses to the Council's [letter before claim](http://35percent.org/img/20161007_Secretary_of_State_Aylesbury_CPO.pdf).

 On Monday the Secretary of State issued his own [detailed response](/img/SoSresponsetoLbC.pdf) to Southwark's 'letter before claim'.
-It says that Southwark's grounds of appeal have 'no merit' and are all 'unarguable' and that the SoS will 'robustly defend' its CPO decision and 'seek his costs of doing so'.
+It says that Southwark's grounds of appeal have 'no merit', are all 'unarguable' and that the SoS will 'robustly defend' its CPO decision and 'seek his costs of doing so'.

 ![](http://35percent.org/img/SoSresponsetoLbC.png)

 Meanwhile, Southwark continues to justify its appeal by claiming that the CPO decision is preventing it from continuing with the regeneration of the estate which will deliver at least 1,260 new 'affordable' homes.
 As we have [repeatedly pointed out](http://35percent.org/2016-09-26-council-appeals-aylesbury-cpo-decision/), however, the scheme will still result in a net loss of at least 778 social rented homes, so we count any decision that goes towards preventing this as a good one.

+## Development partner in the dock
 Southwark has made much of the fact that the Aylesbury estate is being redeveloped by Notting Hill Housing Trust, a 'non-profit' housing association.
 It says much less about Notting Hill's 'developer partner' for the scheme,